-A lifetime mortgage allows you to release a lump sum of cash or extra income from the value of your property.
-There are no regular repayments to make as the amount, is repaid from the money made when the property is sold.
-Generally this is when you die, move into long-term care or permanently leave the property.
+A lifetime mortgage is the most popular form of equity release as it enables you to continue to own 100% of your home, whilst also releasing a lump sum of tax-free cash from the value of your property.
+There is no requirement to make regular monthly repayments as the equity that you release, plus any interest accrued, is repaid when you die, move into long-term care or permanently leave the property.

 - ✔Plans are available from the age of 55.

 - ✔The ‘no-negative-equity’ guarantee ensures that you can never pass on debt to your estate.

-- If you want to increase the amount of equity released beyond the original amount agreed, you would normally have to apply for a further advance, which would not be guaranteed.
+- ✗If you want to increase the amount of equity released beyond the original amount agreed, you would normally have to apply for a further advance, which would not be guaranteed.

-- Your tax position and eligibility of means-tested benefits may be affected now and in the future, as might your options for moving or selling your home in the future.
+- ✗Your tax position and eligibility of means-tested benefits may be affected now and in the future, as might your options for moving or selling your home in the future.

-- If you wish to pay off the equity release plan early, you may have to pay an early repayment charge these differ from plan to plan
+- ✗If you wish to pay off the equity release plan early, you may have to pay an early repayment charge these differ from plan to plan.

 Please call us today for a no-obligation chat on Freephone 08080 555 222 .
 Our friendly advisors are ready to answer any questions you may have.

-Equity release may involve a lifetime mortgage or home reversion plan.
-To understand the features and risks, ask for a personalised illustration.
+Equity release may involve a home reversion plan or lifetime mortgage which is secured against your property.
+To understand the features and risks ask for a personalised illustration.